 Parking Regulations - Faculty, students and visitors are expected to comply with all campus parking and speed regulations as well as all state laws, county and municipal ordinances governing traffic/parking in their locality.
-State and local law enforcement authorities will enforce those provisions on TCAT campuses.
-Violators may also be subject to disciplinary action in accordance with the TCAT Student Disciplinary Policy governing student conduct and disciplinary sanctions.
-This policy is promulgated pursuant to, and in compliance with, TBR Policy 3:02:00:01(V) Traffic and Parking found at https://policies.tbr.edu/policies/general-policy-student-conduct-disciplinary-sanctions.
+State and local law enforcement authorities will enforce those provisions on Tennessee College of Applied Technology - Shelbyville campuses.
+Violators may also be subject to disciplinary action in accordance with the Tennessee College of Applied Technology - Shelbyville Student Disciplinary Policy governing student conduct and disciplinary sanctions.
+This policy is promulgated pursuant to, and in compliancewith, TBR Policy 3:02:00:01(V) Traffic and Parking found at https://policies.tbr.edu/policies/general-policy-student-conduct-disciplinary-sanctions.